Dynamic-Web-Project/Book-keeper/README.md

 - Navigate to \book_app
 - Use "**npm install**" to get all required packages
 - Use "**npm run start**" to start server
+(Note that you'll need your own API key for search functionality to work)

 ## Our project file structure